A BRIEF HISTORY

 pulled the clutch lever in with my left hand pulling tightly on the handbrake

-lever, put my right toe on the gear change lever and pressed it into gear.
-I then carefully released the handbrake and
+lever, put my right toe on the gear change lever and pressed it into

-slowly released the clutch.
-The bike
+handbrake and slowly released the clutch.

-gears.
-You put your toe under the
+out the gears.
+You put your toe under

-lever and pressed up for 1st gear, then down through neutral to 2nd
+the lever and pressed up for 1st gear, then down through neutral to 2nd

 and down further for 3rd and 4th gears.